 - 3 Getting to and around Santorini

-Travel Guide To Santorini + 7 Tips To Make The Most Of It
+Travel Guide To Santorini + Things To Do

 It’s easy to understand why people flock to Oia, with its labyrinth of alleys and narrows streets to easily get lost in, the beautiful and iconic blue domes, the magical sunsets and beautiful atmosphere the blue hour creates as the lights from the town’s cliff-side buildings start to flicker on.